Kareem-AEz/TicketBounty/docs/inngest/DOCUMENTATION_SUMMARY.md

 ---

-**Remember:** These docs are living documents based on real production experience.
-The costs and metrics shown are from actual incidents and deployments.
-Use them to avoid repeating expensive mistakes.
+**Remember:** These docs are based on common production patterns and industry best practices.
+The examples, costs, and metrics are illustrative of typical scenarios teams encounter when building event-driven systems.
+Use them to build more reliable applications.

 ---